daarnolducsd/ep5book/docs/06-week6.md

 ```

 Now, since the row index is blank, R extracts values from all rows, but just the second column.
 You can also use a vector to specify what observations or columns you would like to retrieve.
-For example, imagine we think there was an error with recording the graduation date for second observation in our data frame.
+For example, imagine we think there was an error with recording the graduation date for the second observation in our data frame.
 To be careful, we would like to drop this individual from the data frame.
-In other words, we want to extract rows 1 and 3 of the data frame, and leave out row 2.
+In other words, we want to extract rows 1 and 3 of the data frame and leave out row 2.
 To do this, we can subset by specifying a vector of indices.
 The vector will contain the indices of every row we want in the final data frame:

 ```r